Official Statements From Prominent Physicians

 "As a paediatrician who deals now only with mothers and babies who are having difficulty with breastfeeding, I am very concerned about the warning about domperidone which was issued by the Federal Drug Administration in the US on June 7, 2004.
 It warns breastfeeding mothers about getting domperidone to enhance milk supply because it conceivably can cause cardiac arrhythmias.

-Why didn't they mention metoclopramide in their warning, which is far more dangerous (it can cause severe depression in oral doses, which domperidone does not), and is also being used off label to increase milk supply, but which, on the other hand, is available and approved for gastric motility problems in the US?
+Why didn't they mention metoclopramide in their warning, which is far more dangerous (it can cause severe depression in oral doses, which domperidone does not) and is also being used off label to increase milk supply in the US, but which, on the other hand, is available and approved for gastric motility problems in the US?
 Can it be that they are not concerned about the danger but rather the threat to their authority?
-Here is part of a letter I received about metoclopramide and domperidone as a result of this to do about domperidone. "...my mother...is on domperidone for gastroparesis.
+Here is part of a letter I received about metoclopramide and domperidone as a result of this to do about domperidone. “...my mother...is on domperidone for gastroparesis.
 She's 5 feet tall, and lost over 20 lbs...down to 82 lbs.
 And why is she on domperidone?
 Because she had depression and SEVERE panic attacks with the Reglan (metoclopramide).
 She was in and out of the senior psych ward all last spring.
-So my folks get domperidone from outside the US."
+So my folks get domperidone from outside the US.”

 Why didn't they mention the danger to diabetics, if they are so concerned, for whom some endocrinologists in the US are prescribing domperidone for gastric paresis?
 Why specifically for breastfeeding women?
 Why not specifically for diabetics who are at much greater risk of cardiac arrhythmias than women of reproductive age?